July 7, 2020

 Cook method: Boil

-Boil the cappelletti in meat broth, they are ready when they rise to the top after about 3-5 minutes or so.
+7. Boil the cappelletti in a hearty meat or bone broth, they are ready when they rise to the top after about 3-5 minutes or so.
 Serve hot and with plenty of parmesan cheese.

 By Peg Kern